Restaurant in Los Angeles, United States

 Also Worth Considering in Los Angeles

-- Somni , If you want a full tasting menu format with serious beverage pairing
+- Somni, If you want a full tasting menu format with serious beverage pairing

-- Kato , New Taiwanese tasting menu with one of the stronger wine programs in the city
+- Kato, New Taiwanese tasting menu with one of the stronger wine programs in the city

-- Osteria Mozza , A full-service option for a special occasion with broader menu flexibility
+- Osteria Mozza, A full-service option for a special occasion with broader menu flexibility

-- Hayato , The Japanese counter experience for those who want kaiseki depth over hand roll brevity
+- Hayato, The Japanese counter experience for those who want kaiseki depth over hand roll brevity

-- Providence , For occasions where a serious wine-forward dining room is non-negotiable
+- Providence, For occasions where a serious wine-forward dining room is non-negotiable

 If you are building a broader Los Angeles trip, our guides to Los Angeles hotels, bars, wineries, and experiences cover the full picture.
-For comparison, serious hand roll and counter formats in other cities worth knowing: Atomix in New York City, Lazy Bear in San Francisco, and Smyth in Chicago each represent what a focused counter or tasting format can do at the leading of its tier.
+For comparison, serious hand roll and counter formats in other cities worth knowing: Atomix in New York City, Lazy Bear in San Francisco, and Smyth in Chicago each represent what a focused counter or tasting format can do at the top of its tier.

 Frequently Asked Questions